 Note: Check out our Solar Potential Calculator to determine your solar savings potential based on your geographic location, environmental conditions and more.

 Generate Clean Energy on Earth Day and Beyond With Freedom Solar

 As we reflect on the advancements in solar energy this past year, the most immediate actions you can take to lower your carbon footprint are investing in renewable energy sources.
 With solar energy, not only will you be doing good for the earth, but you’ll also save thousands in the course of your panels’ lifetime.
 Speak to one of our energy consultants about the various finance options for home solar installations, business owners, or utility companies.

-Going solar isn’t as difficult as you may think — at least with Freedom Solar.
-We provide attentive one-on-one consultations to discuss the award winning SunPower solar panels and backup power solutions that work best for your home or business.
+Going solar isn’t as difficult as you may think — at least with solar panel company Freedom Solar.
+We provide attentive one-on-one consultations to discuss the award winning SunPower solar panels and solar home power systems that work best for your home or business.

 And what better time to go green than on Earth Day?

 If you’re ready to get started, call (800) 504-2337 or complete our online inquiry form.
 One of our energy consultants will be in touch!
 No matter who installed your pv system, or what model it is Freedom Solar can help with solar repair services.
 We can maintain, repair and upgrade any solar panel system for maximum energy production and efficiency.

 Featured image via Unsplash